w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

    finalizes batches of blocks based on
    [availability and validity checks](./learn-parachains-protocol.md#availability-and-unavailability-phase) that happen as the proposed chain grows.
-The time to finality varies with the number of checks that need to be performed (and invalidity reports cause the protocol to require extra checks).
-   The expected time to finality is 12-60 seconds.
+The time to finality varies with the number of checks that need to be performed (and invalidity reports, which cause extra checks).
+The expected time to finality is 30 seconds.

 2. Ethereum typically many validators per round (called an [epoch](https://ethereum.org/en/glossary/#epoch) on Ethereum) to provide strong validity